 We work to actively support food systems that prioritize, uplift, and empower marginalized communities along lines of race, class, gender, sexuality, and ability.
 We commit to challenging racist, white supremacist rhetoric in all food systems and studies.
 We work to constantly reflect and challenge the ways in which we contribute to racist food systems.

-2022-2023 EXECUTIVE BOARD
+2023-2024 EXECUTIVE BOARD

-Adam Engstrom is a second semester student who only recently discovered the field of gastronomy studies but feels that it dovetails perfectly into the passion he inherited from his grandmother, his previous master’s degrees in social and cultural psychology and information studies, and his professional work as a user experience researcher and designer.
+Online Events Committee Chair, Adam Engstrom, is a second semester student who only recently discovered the field of gastronomy studies but feels that it dovetails perfectly into the passion he inherited from his grandmother, his previous master’s degrees in social and cultural psychology and information studies, and his professional work as a user experience researcher and designer.
 He dreams about traveling the world and immersing himself in the foods and culinary traditions of other cultures like Rick Steves or Michael Pollan.
 Outside the kitchen, he seeks out novel cultural culinary experiences, reads about the history of foods and foodways, collecting more cookbooks and recipes than he could realistically get through in a lifetime, and researching his family’s culinary history.